spinningtopsofdoom/navigating-clojurescript-fire-swamp/clojure_west/externs/01-externs.md

 "Cannot resolve property ..."

-ClojureScript doesn't know the method / property you're trying to use.
-The `frog` method is not in the externs file
+`Clouds.prototype.frog` does not exist in extens

 !SLIDE